|

 92. symposium

-a meeting or conference for the public discussion of some topic especially one in which the participants form an audience and make presentations
+a meeting for the public discussion of some topic

 Magical Music: Millennial Essays on Tennessee Williams, coming out of the 1999 Alabama Symposium on English & American Literature in Tuscaloosa, strives to infuse Williams's oeuvre with the millennial significance a turn-of-the-century retrospective inevitably entails.